 First of all, in case you’re not familiar with ketosis, we’ll explain it briefly but clearly.

-Ketosis is a metabolic process that can occur naturally (during infancy, pregnancy, or during starvation) or when you follow specific low-carb diets.
+Ketosis is a metabolic process that can occur naturally (during infancy, pregnancy, or during starvation) or when you follow specific low net carb content diets.

-Since some cells still need the glucose to function correctly however, they end up getting it from the small number of carbs you intake and from some of the protein you consume.
-Thanks to these processes, ketosis won’t leave your body deprived of energy, and will let your cells to work properly.
+However, since some cells still need glucose to function correctly, they end up getting it from the small number of carbs you intake and from some of the protein you consume.
+Thanks to these processes, ketosis won’t leave your body deprived of energy and will let your cells work properly.

-Now let’s see how these two diets get you into ketosis.
+How these two diets get you into ketosis

-The ketogenic diet uses a significantly low carb intake (which we explained above) to get your body producing ketones.
-The diet doesn’t limit your calorie intake; it only requires you to get most of your daily calories from healthy fats, and to minimize carb intake to less than 35g.
+The ketogenic diet uses a significantly low carb intake (which we explained above) to get your body to produce ketones.
+The diet doesn’t limit your calorie intake.
+It only requires you to get most of your daily calories from healthy fats.
+And to minimize carb intake to less than 35g.

-Phase one of the hCG diet lasts for 48 hours.
-During this time, you’re advised to eat high-fat and high-calorie food while lowering your carb intake since it interferes with Ketosis.
-Phase two of the hCG diet, on the other hand, highly restricts your calorie intake to around 500kcal a day while further reducing carbs.
-This way you’ll quickly enter ketosis because your body will no longer be fueled by the food you eat but rather by your stored fat.
+On the other hand, there are three hCG phases.
+The first one, the carb-loading phase, lasts for 48 hours.
+During this time, you should eat high-fat and high-calorie food while lowering your carb intake since it interferes with ketosis.
+Phase two of the hCG diet, alternately, highly restricts your calorie intake to around 500kcal a day while further reducing carbs.
+This way, you’ll quickly enter ketosis because your body will no longer be fueled by the food you eat but rather by your stored fat.

-It’s important to mention that you can also follow a vegetarian hCG diet because plenty of foods can substitute the lean animal protein from your carnivorous menu.
-Many of our patients find it challenging to start a weight loss program due to their specific diets, such as vegan, vegetarian, pescatarian, etc. However, we continually encourage them to work on their weight goals, knowing such diets and lifestyles aren’t an obstacle.
+It’s important to mention that you can also follow a vegetarian hCG diet because plenty of foods can replace the lean animal protein from your carnivorous menu.
+Since the hCG diet was first developed, new foods have been included in the diet, and vegetable carb substitutes make it easier to stick to this diet.
+Many of our patients find it challenging to start a weight loss program due to their specific diets, such as vegan, vegetarian, pescatarian, etc. However, we continually encourage them to work on their weight goals, knowing that diets and lifestyles aren’t obstacles.
 If you find yourself in a similar situation, feel free to take our quiz and explore your solutions!